About Boston Business Coach Scott Graham

 Of course, I am continuing with running and racing for fun with 8 races lined up for 2015 already.

-And I am determined to learn how to scythe -- as part of my soon-to-be-unveiled website, getoffyourassandmowthegrass.com, which addresses the increasing sedentary lifestyle in the United States.
+And I am determined to learn how to scythe -- as part of my soon-to-be-unveiled website, getoffyourassandmowthegrass.com, which addresses the increasingly sedentary lifestyle in the United States.

 More alpacas and sheep at the end if 2015 meant additional efforts here on the homestead in terms of ensuring pasture, shelter, water, etc. I am continuing writing and now have a Good Reads Author page: https://www.goodreads.com/grahamgscott.